forelleblau/ioBroker.gsmsms/README.md

 ### SerialPort settings

-Please refer to your GMS-device specs
+Please refer to your GMS-device specs (Google will help in most cases)

 | Name     | Type    | Default | Description                                             |
 | -------- | ------- | ------- | ------------------------------------------------------- |